-Despite secrecy in the world of AIs, there is collaboration and transparency.
+Despite secrecy in the world of AI, there is collaboration and transparency too.
 By demystifying AIs we resist elevating them above us, and perhaps understand how our innate integrity can help.
 Guruduth Banavar (VP of cognitive computing at IBM) said at the White House Frontiers Conference on 13 October 2016 “In environments where machines and humans are interacting there’s got to be an element of trust.
 That trust building will take time” [source].

 In January 2017 he went on to say “I look at the future of the world as a place where AI redefines industry, professions, and experts, and it does so in every field.
 If one looks at the impact from AI on different fields, each one will be redefined.
 We will be better equipped to solve the hardest problems, like those of global warming, health, and education” [source].
 We can expect progress, and plenty of surprises.

 The prospect of handing over human integrity to AIs in a single generation deserves pause.
 Artificial integrity might surpass ours just as single-minded SatNav sometimes beats our navigation of familiar city streets.
-Our notions of our integrity might be similar to our notions of that navigation: hubristic.
-Our whimsical approach satisfies us now, but something more robust might unravel things.
-So much of what we are and do depends on what we are, and what we do.
+Our notions of our integrity might be as hubristic as our notions of our navigation.
+Our whimsical approach to navigating city streets satisfies us now, but something more robust might unravel that cosy satisfaction.

 Most professional processes are prone to automation.
 In your organisation jobs get divided into tasks, allocated to times, places, people.
 Tasks are subdivided, done in sequences, checked through feedback loops and cycles, with the results passed into new jobs once all those tasks are done.
 You could if you wished call that a work ‘flow’ and the teams doing jobs ‘nodes’.
 You might even choose to call the channels between nodes ‘edges’.
 It might stretch the point to call the works-in-progress ‘tensors’ – but you could.